Materials-Consortia/OPTIMADE/optimade.rst

   If the second element is included, it MUST be the string :val:`"null"`.
   This two element form specifies that the defined property can be :val:`null`.

+  Specifically for the *outermost appearance* of this field in a Property Definition the inclusion or ommision of :val:`"null"` is regarded as an annotation rather than an integral part of the Property Definition.
+  Hence, two Property Definitions that differ by the inclusion of the :val:`"null"` value are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.

   Implementation notes: